 At its core, the bioeconomy depends on the competitiveness and sustainability of primary sectors such as sustainable agriculture, forestry, and water and waste management.
 By aligning scientific and technical innovations, such as alternative proteins, biomanufacturing, and sustainable construction, with environmental and climate policy goals, the bioeconomy can drive prosperity, competitiveness, and environmental restoration while supporting net-zero emissions, ecosystem restoration, and resilience.

-Biomass offers a viable alternative to fossil-based materials however, while being a renewable raw material, biomass is limited by the capacity of ecosystems to regenerate it while preserving or restoring healthy conditions.
+Biomass offers a viable alternative to fossil-based materials; however, while being a renewable raw material, biomass is limited by the capacity of ecosystems to regenerate it while preserving or restoring healthy conditions.
 These conditions are essential for maintaining biodiversity and providing critical ecosystem services.
 Climate change exacerbates these challenges, increasing extreme weather events threaten the availability of biomass from agriculture, forestry, and aquatic sources.
 The five primary drivers of biodiversity loss—land and sea use changes, overexploitation, climate change, pollution, and invasive species—continue to erode natural ecosystems.
-Projections indicate a biomass supply gap by 2050, as sustainable biomass supply struggles to meet demand for materials and energy.
+Projections indicate an increasing biomass supply gap towards 2050, as sustainable biomass supply struggles to meet demand for materials and energy.
 Addressing this requires a holistic, cross-sectoral approach and coordinated policies to manage competition for sustainable biomass resources and ensure the availability of feedstock.

 The bioeconomy offers opportunities for greater benefits by leveraging numerous technologies and innovations that enhance the production, processing, and use of biomass with reduced environmental impact.
 Biotechnologies, social innovations, and nature-based solutions contribute not only to a circular economy but also to creating new markets and adding long-term value.
 These advancements are fundamental in transitioning toward a sustainable bioeconomy that benefits both people and the planet.